mohithgupta/Auto-YT_VLC-player/README.md

 (With just few lines of code and hours of research ofcourse....)

-- `Go to YouTube --> Add "-play-in-vlc" to URL and copy it --> Run the YT_VLC.exe file` (or you can first run the exe, then copy url)
+- `Go to YouTube --> Add "-vlc" to URL and copy it --> Run the YT_VLC.exe file` (or you can first run the exe, then copy url)

 - That's it!!! you can watch it already...